hadronized/blog/You_are_being_spied_on.md

 Then comes the issue with what the law is.
 It gives the government the right to spy on masses.
 They could even sell the data they collect.
-As a counter argument, the “Commission de contrôle des techniques de renseignement” – which French stands for “Committee for inquiry technics control” – was created.
+As a counter argument, the “Commission de contrôle des techniques de renseignement” – which French stands for “Committee for inquiry of technics control” – was created.
 That committe is there to watch the government and ensure it doesn’t go out of control and doesn’t violate people’s rights.
 The issue with that is that our prime minister has the right to ignore the committee’s decision.
 If the